-- Covered services include mental health care services Preferred: that require a hospital stay here is a 190-day lifetime \$250 per day for day(s) 1-6 limitfor inpatient services in a free-standing psychiatric hospital - The 190-day limit does not apply to Mental Health servicesprovided in a psychiatric unit of a general hospital.
+- Covered services include mental health care services Preferred: that require a hospital stay here is a 190-day lifetime limitfor inpatient services in a free-standing psychiatric hospital - The 190-day limit does not apply to Mental Health servicesprovided in a psychiatric unit of a general hospital.

 There is a 190-day lifetime limit for mental health care and substance abuse services provided in a free standing psychiatric hospital.
-The benefit is limited by prior partial or for a lowercopayment than other complete use of a 190-day lifetime treatment in a psychiatric hospital.
+The benefit is limited by prior partial or complete use of a 190-day lifetime treatment in a psychiatric hospital.
 The 190-day limit does not apply to mental health and substanceabuse services provided in a psychiatric unit of a general hospital